 20 Ways to Use Cold Pressed Virgin Coconut Oil

 Coconut oil has been integral to Indian culture and Ayurvedic medicine for centuries.
 Its origin in India traces back to ancient times, with references found in Ayurvedic texts dating back to around 5000 BC.
-In these texts, coconut oil is described as having various medicinal properties and is utilised in treatments for skin ailments, inflammation, oral care, and even cancer.
+In these texts, virgin coconut oil is described as having various medicinal properties and is utilised in treatments for skin ailments, inflammation, oral care, and even cancer.

-Here are 20 ways to use cold pressed virgin coconut oil along with its nutritional value.
+Here are 20 ways to use cold pressed virgin coconut oil, along with its nutritional value.

 Why is Cold Pressed Virgin Coconut Oil Better?